Born Under the Sign of Ophiuchus? All About the Thirteenth Zodiac Sign

 Sagittarius: December 17 to January 20

-However, both Western and Vedic astrology agree upon the twelve zodiac signs, which translate as well to twelve months and twelve predominant moon cycles in a year.
+Both Western and Vedic astrology agree upon the 12 zodiac signs, which translate as well to 12 months and 12 predominant moon cycles in a year.
 Here again, we see that a constellation does not equate to a zodiac sign.

 Ophiuchus, the constellation, represents the serpent-bearer and falls in the late degrees of Scorpio and early degrees of Sagittarius.
 Ophiuchus, from legend, was known as a great healer and intellectual.
 While ancient myths can inform us about important symbolism, they do not give any indication of a zodiac sign’s personality traits, planetary ruler, or element (such as fire, earth, air, or water).
 Without these, Ophiuchus remains a constellation, not a profile of human beings here on Earth.